How Does Content Syndication Work?

 In the same way as any other lead generation marketing activities, your goal as a B2B marketer will be to nurture your leads from MQLs to SQLs (sales qualified leads, sometimes also referred to as sales accepted leads or SALs).

-Things to consider when creating your content syndication objectives include:
+Key considerations when creating your content syndication objectives: